 These kits require some student-teacher interaction and can be checked out by educators who have 1) attended a STEM Friday with their students; 2) attended an NSEOC Key Note featuring a STEM kit; OR 3) successfully borrowed and returned kits in the past.

-• From Forests to Faucets STEM Kit: How do clear cutting and burning of forests impact the quantity and quality of water in rivers?
-How do humans manage water scarcity?
+- From Forests to Faucets STEM Kit: Explore the factors that affect the quality and quantity of water we drink in Colorado!
 (6th through 12th grades)

 Level 3 Kits: